 The analysis runs daily on revisions in Mozilla’s central tree, first on the entire codebase and then on a set of top-level directories, which are meant to constitute individual modules.
 In addition to the interface, the dashboard includes an endpoint that allows one to specify the path to a file in the Firefox codebase, for which it returns the set of inward and outward dependencies.
 This information can be useful for things like determining what subset of tests to run for a particular commit.

 By following the documentation, you should be able to run the analysis on your own codebases.
 A previous project, for instance, ran it on 23 releases of Chromium, which served as a useful benchmark.
+Other areas of focus may include identifying refactoring patterns and looking into possible relationships between frequency of change to LOC and files and regressions.
+Furthermore, comparing metrics across modules might be valuable in providing insight into various team dynamics.

 Seeing as the work is still at a fairly embryonic stage, if you’re interested in this sort of thing, I invite you to get in touch or contribute your thoughts on GitHub.